 Everyone’s got a drawer for those awkward, oversized utensils that don’t fit neatly anywhere else.
 Resist the temptation to store your knives there!
 Not only do you risk damaging the blades when they knock against your potato masher and balloon whisk, you also risk damaging yourself when you reach into the drawer and meet the blade of a knife instead of the handle.
-For basic safety in the kitchen, store your knives in a block or on a magnetic knife strip.
+For basic safety in the kitchen, make sure you’re storing your knives properly.
 Knife blocks are often included with kitchen knife sets or are offered as an upgrade, so that’s something to consider when shopping for a new set.
 And if you want to get really fancy or simply don’t have the counter space, then you can store your knives in a chef’s roll-up knife kit.

 13. Not Washing Knives After Using